efabless/BusWrap/README.md

 ## A Typical Workflow

 1. Describe the IP in YAML or JSON format.
 The format is outlined in the following section.
-To make things easier, ```v2yaml.py``` may be used to generate a template YAML file from the IP RTL Verilog file with some of the sections filled aautomatically for you.
+To make things easier, ```v2yaml.py``` may be used to generate a template YAML file from the IP RTL Verilog file with some of the sections filled automatically for you.

-2. [Optional] Convert the YAML file into JSON using tools such as [this one](https://onlineyamltools.com/convert-yaml-to-json).
+2. [**Optional**] Convert the YAML file into JSON using tools such as [this one](https://onlineyamltools.com/convert-yaml-to-json). *Perform this step if you prefer dealing with JSON instead of YAML format.*

 3. Generate the wrapper RTL by invoking: